tiramizoo/oxid-plugin/README.md

 ===============

 OXID eSales module for integration with [Tiramizoo API](http://dev.tiramizoo.com/).
-Module works with following OXID eSales versions: 4.7.x/5.0.x.
-The 4.3.2 version is deprecated.
+The module works with the following OXID eSales versions: 4.7.x/5.0.x.

 ## Customer checkout flow

-Checkout has 5 steps.
-Step 1 - Cart, Step 2 - Address, Step 3 - Pay, Step 4 - Order, Step 5 - Ready
+The checkout has 5 steps.
+Step 1 - Cart, Step 2 - Address, Step 3 - Payment, Step 4 - Ordering, Step 5 - Confirmation

-All items added by user have to have tiramizoo service enabled, directly or by parent category
+All items added by the user need to have the tiramizoo service enabled, either directly or by their parent category.

-*   User adds items to basket.
+*   User adds items to the basket.

-*   User goes to checkout (Step 1)
+*   User goes to the checkout (Step 1)

-*   User specifies delivery address (Step 2)
+*   User specifies the delivery address (Step 2)

-*   User selects tiramizoo as a delivery option (Step 3)
+*   User selects tiramizoo as delivery option (Step 3)

-*   User selects delivery time window - when he wants courier to deliver (Step 3)
+*   User selects the delivery time window (when he wants the courier to deliver) (Step 3)

 *   User selects payment method (Step 3)

-*   User verifies and confirms (or corrects if needed) order by going to step 5
+*   User verifies and confirms (or corrects if needed) the order by going to step 5

-*   Between Step 4 and Step 5 plugin sends request to tiramizoo to create order
+*   Between Step 4 and Step 5 the plugin sends a request to tiramizoo.com to create the order

-*   User sees thank you page and receives email with tracking url
+*   User sees the thank you page and receives an email with the tracking url

 ## Demo ##

-*   Demo shop is available here: [http://staging.oxid-demo.tiramizoo.com](http://staging.oxid-demo.tiramizoo.com)
+*   The Demo shop is available here: [http://staging.oxid-demo.tiramizoo.com](http://staging.oxid-demo.tiramizoo.com)

 *   Admin panel access: [http://staging.oxid-demo.tiramizoo.com/admin](http://staging.oxid-demo.tiramizoo.com/admin)